Lakes & Ponds

 Turbidity: Nanobubbles can help reduce turbidity in water by attaching to and lifting suspended particles to the surface where they can be easily removed.

-Nutrient removal: Nanobubbles can help remove nutrients, such as nitrogen and phosphorus, from water by promoting the growth of beneficial microorganisms that consume these nutrients.
+Nutrient removal: Nanobubbles can help convert nutrients, such as nitrogen and phosphorus, to lesser forms by promoting the growth of beneficial microorganisms that consume these nutrients.
 This can help prevent eutrophication and the harmful effects it can have on aquatic life.

-Bacteria control: Nanobubbles have been shown to have antimicrobial properties that can help control the growth of harmful bacteria, such as E. coli, in water.
+Bacteria control: Nanobubbles have been shown to have sanitation capabilities that can help control the growth of harmful bacteria, such as E. coli, in water.

 Metal removal: Nanobubbles can also help remove certain metals, such as arsenic and cadmium, from water by promoting their precipitation or adsorption onto surfaces.
 If Iron is present the increased ORP provided by nanobubbles oxidizes the iron and sequesters phosphorus, a contributor to eutrophication.